raspy135/Qun-synthesizer/README.md

 - Connectivity: Standard MIDI(TRS A type), BLE MIDI, UART MIDI(Supports MAC OS X and Windows through my SerialMIDI https://github.com/raspy135/serialmidi .

 * ESP32 Lyrat
   * Originally designed for smart speaker.
+Qun synthesizer uses it to archive affordable pricing.

-* Analog Modeling engine
+* **Analog Modeling engine**
-  * The analog modeling engine is **made from scratch**.
+  * The analog modeling engine is **an original, made from scratch**.
+It uses advanced argorithms for great organic sound.
+The engine is not a copy of one of classic synths, it is designed to make a modern sound.
+  * It utilizes every single clock of ESP32's CPU power.
+  * Ultra low latency around  < 1ms.
+(Sound latency.
+Total latency varies by connecting method.)
+The low latency can be archived because it does only sound processing, it doesn't need extra buffer for unexpected CPU use like PC.
   * All analog modeling engine parameters can be configured through MIDI.
-  * 2 Oscillators, it can be used as dual tone.
+  * Clean 2 Oscillators, it can be used as dual tone.
+  * The synth can be stacked to archive **Polyphonic** setup.
-  * **Flexible** MOD (CV) routing.
+  * **Ultra Flexible MOD (CV) routing**.
 The signal routing is very flexible, close to modular synthesizer experience.
 You can route signals as normal, or totally radical.
-  * AUX input can be used for external audio signal, or **External CV input**.
+  * 1 (2 channels with changing the Lyrat circuit) AUX(R/L) input can be used for external audio signal, or **External CV inputs**
   * 4 Envelove Generators
   * FM (4 Operators x 2)
   * 1 LFO, rate can be controlled by MIDI notes
   * 1 Organic sounding VCF
     * 2/4 Poles, Low-pass, Band-pass, High-pass, Notch)
+    * **Organic Linear and classic Non-linear**
     * Keysync
   * 1 Effect (Delay, Chorus, Flanger)
   * MIDI clock sync
+  * **Advanced 3 Clipping alrorithms** gives an organic clipping sound
 * Player / Sequencer
   * Player (Piano mode)
   * Random mind inspiring 8 step sequencer will generate beats for you